hristian-carabulea/clsc/README.md

 #### SHA-256: 4521ed84b9b1679a706e719423d54ef5e413dc50dde1cf362232d7359d7e89c4. https://www.virustotal.com/gui/file/4521ed84b9b1679a706e719423d54ef5e413dc50dde1cf362232d7359d7e89c4/
 -------------------------------------------------------------------------
 ## To add clsc command to your environment, same clear screen command for both Windows and Linux:
-### 1. In Linux add the following line to your .bashrc file: alias clsc='/home/yourUserName/clsc' or the location where you put the clsc command file.
+### 1. In Linux put the clsc command file in your favorite folder, and add the following line to your .bashrc file:
+### alias clsc='/your favorite folder/clsc' or the location where you put the clsc command file.
 Then restart bash.
 ### 2. In Windows add the clsc.exe file to C:\Windows\System32\.
 ### 3. If clsc.exe does not work (e.g. in PowerShell .\clsc), then install the Visual C++ Redistributable package.
 Reference: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0